 Not Wanted is my idea of a real feminist film, with a naturalistic lead role.
 Sally isn’t a superwoman, and in fact is an emotional wreck at times.
 The screenplay even veers into scary territory, when the disturbed Sally takes it into her head to pick up another woman’s baby and walk off with it.
 With no big production and no scandalous fireworks, Not Wanted bests most big-studio work for honesty and originality.

 The follow-up Never Fear bears Lupino’s first directorial credit.
 Released by Eagle-Lion, another off- Main Street distributor, it reunites the same two actors in an equally original and worthwhile script, this time by Lupino and her husband Young.
 Newly engaged young showbiz couple Carol and Guy (Forrest & Brasselle) are working on a jazz dance piece with a fencing theme, choreographed by Billy Daniel.
 They’re just beginning to get bookings when Carol is struck down by polio.
-In her violent reaction she rejects Guy; she also resents the attentions of fellow polio patient Len Randall (Hugh O’Brien).
+In her violent reaction she rejects Guy; she also resents the attentions of fellow polio patient Len Randall (Hugh O’Brian).
 Guy tries to make good by selling real estate instead of dancing, and almost gets involved with Phyllis (Eve Miller), a receptionist.
 Carol’s recovery involves teaching her legs to move again, a slow therapeutic process with ups and downs.
 But her pessimistic fatalism persists.

 Lupino again succeeds in making a ‘problem’ picture into mainstream entertainment — all of her actors are good, and her staging of medical and therapy scenes is excellent.
 The clinic we see looks real.
 The dance number is rather long, but professional.
 A singalong scene is weak but a square dance with the clinic’s patients in wheelchairs must have seemed innovative in 1950.
 Star Sally Forrest extends her range this time — even when she’s unreasonably defeatist and contrary, we’re on her side.
 Brasselle is better as well.
 When he turns on the personality to land his real estate job, he reminds this viewer of the actor Carleton Carpenter.
-Lupino fine instincts for casting give Hugh O’Brien his first substantial role, and although his makeup looks a little overdone, he comes off well.
+Lupino fine instincts for casting give Hugh O’Brian his first substantial role, and although his makeup looks a little overdone, he comes off well.
 His Len supposedly has polio complications that may not make a full recovery possible; he also must face the fact that Carol isn’t going to be his.
 It’s all fairly well worked out.

 Again, neither the script nor the direction trip up — the story of Carol and Guy is positive yet realistic, not a string of mawkish setbacks and tragedies.
 Time is allowed for normal human behavior — Carol can be having fun in the clinic’s pool, and then still reject Guy quite cruelly.
 One detail, though, is so dated that it can’t help but generate laughs: everybody smokes, practically all the time.
 Carol’s doctor offers her a cigarette right in his consulting room.
 If this weren’t before the era of commercial tie-ins, would think a tobacco company helped underwrite the movie.